Read all the instructions carefully

 Your research question needs to be specific.
 That is, you shouldn’t be asking "What is the relationship between lexical access and structure building?" or ”How are kids different from adults in terms of language prediction?” because those are too broad.
 On the other hand, it shouldn’t be too specific like ”Do people predict a word X in context Y?”
 A better research question would be something between those in terms of specificity, like the ones introduced in the beginning of this section.

 You should reconsider questions like ”What if we take this paper and use stimuli X instead of stimuli Y?” or "What if we we test German speakers instead of English speakers for the study Z?"
 The idea itself may be good as a starting point, but you should go one step further and think about what you can learn by that modification in the design and turn it into a question about how the human mind works.
-For example, you shouldn't say "What if we use German stimuli with Momma et al. (2016)'s design?" but you might ask instead "How does partial/loose verb-finality affect the incrementality in verb production?" (compared to Momma et al., 2016), and decide to test German speakers as a way to address the question.
+For example, you shouldn't say "What if we use German stimuli with Momma et al. (2016)'s design?" but you might ask instead "How does partial/loose verb-finality affect the incrementality in verb production?" (compared to Momma et al., 2016), and then decide to test German speakers as a way to address the question.

 The relationship between the two papers and your experiment can be whatever, as long as they are relevant: